sonalk878/rythm/Image files/README.md

-Images used for backgorunds and icons.
+Images used for backgrounds and icons.
 Download and move these to app > res > drawable.